A Co-op of Certifiers dedicated to assisting you.

 Christina Snyder attended PHIUS' inaugural class in 2008 and became a CPHC in 2009, continuing a career focused on sustainable design, both in practice and education.
-A residential builder, an architect and sole proprietor since 2002, she also instructed architecture students as an adjunct professor, coaching them through winning the first & second Michigan Zero Energy Home competitions, as well as in competing in the 2007 Solar Decathlon in Washington DC, and has also published a paper on zero energy homes utilizing seasonal heat storage systems.
+A residential builder, an architect and sole proprietor since 2002, she also instructed architecture students as an adjunct professor, coaching them through winning the first & second Michigan Zero Energy Home competitions, as well as competing in the 2007 Solar Decathlon in Washington DC, and has also published a paper on zero energy homes utilizing seasonal heat storage systems.
 Christina has been a partner in a renewable energy system installation business, Sustainable Systems, before starting her own architectural practice.
-She has volunteered on natural building projects including strawbale, cob, cordwood, and thatched structures.
-And has lectured throughout the Midwest on energy efficiency, Zero Energy Homes, and most recently has taught Continuing Education classes for professionals on Passive Houses.
+She has volunteered on natural building projects including strawbale, cob, cordwood, and thatched structures; and has lectured throughout the Midwest on energy efficiency, Zero Energy Homes.
+Most recently she has taught Continuing Education classes for professionals on Passive Houses.
 Christina is also walking her talk; she's almost completed a new Passive House on her family's Southern Michigan farm using an innovative foundation system of glass-fiber reinforced concrete structural insulated panels.
 Christina has been certifying Passive Houses since 2015 and providing assistance with PHPP.